Anti-Roma bias, job fears aid far-right in central Europe

 Some members of Bulgaria's nationalist Attack party, which has seats in parliament, wear swastikas on their shirts and make Nazi salutes at rallies.

-Czech riot police had to intervene repeatedly this year to halt marches by hundreds of people on Roma neighbourhoods, in places where communities have swollen due to a government housing subsidy programme.
+Czech riot police had to intervene repeatedly this year to halt marches by hundreds of people on Roma neighborhoods, in places where communities have swollen due to a government housing subsidy program.

 In Balog, where several hundred Roma live in impoverished settlements around the village, there are no open clashes.